claraibarzabal-portfolio/NLP-MLOps-Pipeline/README.md

 1. Establecer un proceso para actualizar y reentrenar modelos basado en el monitoreo continuo.

 ### 10. MLOps terminado: AGREGAR graficos si llego
-Focus on enhancing the application by adding graphs to both app_lstm (FastAPI) and the Streamlit interface.
-Here are some suggestions:
+I want to focus on enhancing the application by adding graphs to both app_lstm (FastAPI) and the Streamlit interface.

-Bar Charts: Use bar charts to display the number of positive, negative, and neutral sentiments.
+Bar Charts:  to display the number of positive, negative, and neutral sentiments.
 This can provide a clear visual representation of the sentiment distribution.

-Confusion Matrix: Include a confusion matrix to analyze the performance of your model, showing the true positives, true negatives, false positives, and false negatives.
+Confusion Matrix:  to analyze the performance of your model, showing the true positives, true negatives, false positives, and false negatives.

 Additional Analysis: charts or plots that analyze the distribution of sentiments over time, or visualize the performance metrics such as precision, recall, and F1 score.